Zoe Kravitz Goes Completely Nude In New Instagram Photos

 It looks like Zoe Kravitz is seriously heating things up on Instagram these days.
-The 30-year-old model and actress took to the platform on February 15, to share several outtakes from a recent Paper Mag photoshoot shot by photographer Zoey Grossman.
+The 30-year-old model and actress took to the platform on February 15, to share several outtakes from a recent Paper Mag photo shoot shot by photographer Zoey Grossman.

 In the two new photos, Zoe totally stripped down to her birthday suit as she posed with a flower hat on her head and a feather boa wrapped around her neck and hanging down her chest to cover her exposed breast.
-In the first shot, the star can be seen posing as if she’s hailing a taxi cab with one hand up in the air and the other place over her breast.
+In the first shot, the star can be seen posing as if she’s hailing a taxi cab with one hand up in the air and the other placed over her breast.
 The photo captures a perfect side-shot of the actress.
 The second photo provided a closer look at Zoe’s gorgeous freckled face and the intricate design of the floral hat, which looks to have been made with plant vines and blossoms.

 Both shots were posted in black and white, which gave them a more classic look.